 You might know Mattel from the Barbie doll who got a recent makeover.
 Mattel is embracing a new identity with younger generations as a company that supports and prioritizes body-positivity and female empowerment.
 In a new age of feminism, Mattel has readjusted and asserted its relevance in the industry and influential role to all young children.

-Recommended Reading: Barbies and Superheroes: Mattel in the Next Generation
+Keep reading: Barbies and Superheroes: Mattel in the Next Generation

 While 3M may be known for products that make our lives easier (what would we do without Scotch Tape, Duct Tape, and Post-Its!?), they are also pretty famous for the good they do with the means they have.
 3M is committed to diversity — as a Cornerstone Donor for the National Museum of African American History and Culture, charitable giving — with corporate cash and in-kind donations totalling more than $70 million in 2015, and education — supporting STEM education through scholarships, teacher training programs, and innovative events and projects.